 However, if you claim these benefits your claim will not be changed to Universal Credit straight away.
-Until at least 2019 you should remain on the same benefits unless you have a change in circumstances.
+Until between late 2020 and late 2024 you should remain on the same benefits unless you have a change in circumstances.
 Universal Credit has further information about this and how the system works when you're looking after children.

 Universal Credit - help with childcare

-Childcare costs are added to what the law says you need to live on.
+Help with childcare costs is included when your Universal Credit is worked out.
 You'll be able to claim back up to 85% of your actual paid out costs towards registered childcare.
-In any month this payment is capped so you could receive a maximum childcare payment.
+In any month this payment is capped so you could receive a maximum childcare payment:

 - £645.35 monthly for one child

 - £1,108.04 per month for 2 or more children

 You must be working, or have an offer of paid work which starts soon or the arrangement was made before your work ended.
 But there's no minimum number of hours.
 You're counted as working if you're on statutory maternity, paternity, adoption or sick pay.
 Childcare costs can be claimed for at least a month after your employment ends, which can help you to maintain childcare as you move between jobs.